ackman678/wholeBrain/wholeBrain_main.md

 ## Ongoing activity in the developing cerebral cortex is characterized by discrete domains

-* Cortical column (mini/meso/super columns) history (20th century anatomists).
+* Cortical column (mini/meso/super columns) history (20th century anatomists-- sherrington, valverde, rakic, etc).
 * Column physiology-- Hubel and Wiesel.
 Rodent V1?
 * Developmental studies-- fetal monkey ODCs.
-* Rodent barrels (early anatomical emergence from TC input, functional/physiological emergence?). * What is known about columns/domains in secondary/association/non-primary sensory representations?
+* Rodent barrels (early anatomical emergence from TC input, functional/physiological emergence?).
+	* What is known about columns/domains in secondary/association/non-primary sensory representations?
 Rest of rodent S1 (non-barrel cortex?).
-* Calcium domains of Yuste, Science 1992 paper.
+* Calcium domains of Yuste, Science 1992 paper. [#Yuste:1992]
 * Other slice calcium recordings, patch/gap junctions.
 In vivo physiology?
 (Not too many multisite electrode recordings in cortex, spatial resolution issue).
-* Calcium imaging-- Konnerth 'waves' in Ent cortex.
+* Calcium imaging-- Konnerth 'waves' in Ent cortex [#Adelsberger:2005].
 For visual cortex, domains activity in extrastriate cortex (Ackman Nature 2012).
-But S1-- Golshani work in later postnatal-- but activity not obeying domains in barrel cortex-- problem with spatial sampling in the xy and the z for this study?
+But S1-- [#Golshani:2009] work in later postnatal-- but activity not obeying domains in barrel cortex-- problem with spatial sampling in the xy and the z for this study?

 Domains: